rackerlabs/support-how-to/content/cloud-networks/common-network-troubleshooting-tools.md

 **Unsuccessful Telnet response**

-If the port that you tried to use is not open (as shown in the following example), either the connection is refused or the command will become stuck in a `trying` state.
+If the port that you tried to use is not open (as shown in the following example), either the connection is refused or the command becomes stuck in a `trying` state.

     telnet 104.130.5.20 443
     Trying 104.130.5.20...
     telnet: connect to address 104.130.5.20: Connection refused

-**Note:** Use **CTRL c** to break out of a `trying` state.
+**Note:** Use **CTRL c** to get out of a `trying` state.

 #### Netcat

-Netcat (nc) is a networking tool for interfacing with network connections by using TCP or UDP.
-Test whether a host's connection succeeds or fails by using the `nc` command, followed by the URL and the port for which you want to test t connectivity.
+Netcat (nc) is a networking tool for interfacing with network connections by using TCP or User Datagram Protocol (UDP).
+Test if a host's connection succeeds or fails by using the `nc` command, followed by the URL and the port for which you want to test connectivity.

     $ nc -vz google.com 80

 **Common flags**

-The following flags are commonly used with `netcat` command:
+The following flags are commonly used with `nc` command:

-- `-v` or `--verbose`: Sets the amount of information you want to see in each response
+- `-v` or `--verbose` sets the amount of information you want to see in each response.

-- `-4`: Use IPv4 only
+- `-4` is used by IPv4 only.

-- `-6`: Use IPv6 only
+- `-6` is used by IPv6 only.

-- `-z`: Sets netcat to scan for connected servers without sending any actual data to the servers.
+- `-z` sets netcat to scan for connected servers without sending any actual data to the servers.

 **Successful netcat response**

-If netcat connects to the website through the port indicated (as shown in the following example), no network connectivity issues exist.
+If netcat connects to the website through the port indicated in the command (as shown in the following example), no network connectivity issues exist.

     $ nc -vz google.com 80
     found 0 associations